The Minimum Description Length Principle for Pattern Mining: A Survey: The basics in a nutshell

 Relying on a sequential prediction, or \textbf{\emph{prequential}}, strategy provides an alternative for coding that does not require the probability distribution to be known a priori.
 Simply put, the idea is to start with some initial probability distribution over the alphabet, e.g.\ uniform, and at each step encode the next element using a prefix-free code based on the current distribution, then update the probability distribution to account for this occurrence.
 These predictive plug-in codes have useful properties.
 In particular, the total code length does not depend on the order in which the elements are encoded, and is within a constant factor of the optimal. \qdone{example}

 Let us consider the sequence \texttt{baeaecdaeeccbc} as an example once more.
-We might start with occurrence counts initialized to one for all five letters, and run Huffman's algorithm to assign them codewords accordingly.
-We first transmit the codeword for letter \texttt{b}, increment the occurrence count of \texttt{b} by one, and update the codewords by running Huffman's algorithm again.
+We might start with occurrence counts initialised to one for all five letters, and run Huffman's algorithm to assign them codewords accordingly. \editrev{ADDED}{Having agreed on this protocol, the sender and the receiver obtain the same initial codewords, without the sender first having to explicitly share the information about the distribution.} \editrev{SEPARATE sender AND receiver INSTEAD OF we}{} The sender first transmits the codeword for letter \texttt{b}, which the receiver can correctly decode using the initial code.
+Both sides increment their occurrence count of \texttt{b} by one, and update their codewords by running Huffman's algorithm again.
 Note that at this point, \texttt{b} has the highest occurrence count and will thus be assigned a short codeword ($2$ bits).
-The new codeword for \texttt{a} is then transmitted, the occurrence count incremented, the codewords updated, and so on, until the entire sequence has been encoded.
-Later in the process, the occurrence counts of the letters approach their overall frequencies and the lengths of the assigned codewords converge towards those obtained using Shannon--Fano coding with prior knowledge of the distribution.
+Next, the sender transmits the new codeword for \texttt{a}, which the receiver is able to correctly decode.
+The occurrence counts are incremented and the codewords updated, on both sides in parallel.
+And so on, until the entire sequence has been encoded. \editrev{ADDED}{Crucially, as they apply the same updating protocol in parallel, relying only on information shared so far, sender and receiver maintain identical codes at every step.} Later in the process, the occurrence counts of the letters approach their overall frequencies and the lengths of the assigned codewords converge towards those obtained using Shannon--Fano coding with prior knowledge of the distribution.

-\qdone{one-part codes} More recent advances in MDL and model selection theory introduced Bayesian and normalized maximum likelihood (NML) codes.
+\qdone{one-part codes} More recent advances in MDL and model selection theory introduced Bayesian and normalised maximum likelihood (NML) codes.
 Like prequential codes, both are \textbf{\emph{one-part codes}}.
-In contrast to \emph{crude codes}, such \emph{refined codes} remove the need to explicitely encode the parameters of the distribution, thereby avoiding the associated bias, and have useful properties, including optimality guarantees.
+In contrast to \emph{crude codes}, such \emph{refined codes} remove the need to explicitly encode the parameters of the distribution, thereby avoiding the associated bias, and have useful properties, including optimality guarantees.
 In particular, the term \emph{universal} is commonly used to refer to a code that, to put it simply, performs essentially as well as the best-fitting code for the input, for any possible input.
 This use of \emph{universal} should not be confused with another common use, referring to codes for representing integers, which we present next.
-However, refined one-part codes are not easily explained in terms of practical encoding and are not always computationally feasible.
+On the downside, refined one-part codes are not easily explained in terms of practical encoding and are not always computationally feasible.

 Finally, a \textbf{\emph{universal code for integers}} is a prefix-free code that maps non-negative integers to binary codewords.
 Such a code can be used to encode positive integers when the upper-bound cannot be determined a priori. \emph{Elias codes}, which come in three variants---namely Elias gamma code, Elias delta code, and Elias omega code---are universal codes commonly used for this purpose.
 For instance, an integer $x \geq 1$ is encoded using the Elias gamma code as $\lfloor \log_2(x) \rfloor$ zeros followed by the binary representation of $x$.
 These codes penalise large values, since larger integers are assigned longer codewords.